Responsible Office – Department:

 Effective Date of Policy:

 Daemen provides reasonable unpaid break time or permits an employee to use paid break time or meal time each day to allow an employee to express breast milk for her nursing child for up to three years following child birth.
-The College shall make reasonable efforts to provide a room or other location, in close proximity to the work area, where an employee can express milk in privacy.
+The university shall make reasonable efforts to provide a room or other location, in close proximity to the work area, where an employee can express milk in privacy.
 We strictly prohibit any form of discrimination against an employee who chooses to express breast milk in the workplace and abide by Section 206-c of the New York State Labor Law as described below.

 The Right of Nursing Mothers to Express Breast Milk is a law applicable to all public and private employers in New York State, regardless of the size or nature of their business.
 In administering this statute, the Department applies the following interpretations and guidelines: